Options Data and Greeks (Bybit)

 }Part 2: option chain snapshots

-The bybit-option-chain example subscribes to an aggregated option chain and
+The bybit-option-chain example subscribes to an aggregated option chain

-quotes and Greeks.
+their quotes and Greeks.

-Why use option chains?
+Why use option chains

-updates across strikes.
+across strikes.
 An option chain subscription handles this: the

-DataEngine aggregates quotes and Greeks across all strikes in a series and
+DataEngine aggregates quotes and Greeks across all strikes in a series

-publishes a single OptionChainSlice on a timer.
+and publishes a single OptionChainSlice on a timer.

 Key types